Belichick passes Halas, Patriots beat Jets 22-17

 J-ROB’S DEBUT

-Running back James Robinson, acquired from Jacksonville during the week, made his Jets debut.
+Running back James Robinson, acquired from Jacksonville during the week to help replace injured rookie Breece Hall, made his Jets debut.
 He finished with 17 yards on five carries.

 BRICK HONORED